getify/You-Dont-Know-JS/types & grammar/ch4.md

 Taken at face value, I believe that's where much of the ire towards coercion comes from.
 The majority of complaints about "JavaScript coercion" are actually aimed (whether they realize it or not) at *implicit coercion*.

-**Note:** Doug Crockford, author of *"JavaScript: The Good Parts"*, has claimed in many conference talks and writings that JavaScript coercion should be avoided.
-But what he really means is that *implicit coercion* is bad (in his opinion).
-If you read his code, you'll find plenty of examples of *explicit coercion*, so it's clear where his true angst is directed.
+**Note:** Douglas Crockford, author of *"JavaScript: The Good Parts"*, has claimed in many conference talks and writings that JavaScript coercion should be avoided.
+But what he seems to mean is that *implicit coercion* is bad (in his opinion).
+However, if you read his own code, you'll find plenty of examples of coercion, both *implicit* and *explicit*!
+In truth, his angst seems to primarily be directed at the `==` operation, but as you'll see in this chapter, that's only part of the coercion mechanism.

 So, **is implicit coercion** evil?
 Is it dangerous?
 Is it a flaw in JavaScript's design?
 Should we avoid it at all costs?